-The beautiful backdrops here in CapNY are the perfect place for an escape from Zoom meetings.
+The beautiful backdrops here in CapNY are the perfect place for an escape from everyday life.
 Nestle up among the Catskill mountains, discover solitude just minutes from downtown Albany, or explore the rolling green hills of the Hudson Valley with a stay in one of these tiny havens.
 And, we’ve included both affordable and splurge options.
 Take your pick!

 176 Levett Road, Coxsackie, NY 12051

 The simple wood cabins at Gather Greene will make you feel like you’re sleeping in nature.
 However, you’ll be comfortably nestled in a comfortable king-sized bed, with a floor-to-ceiling window and views to the outside.
 Inside, the intelligent, minimal design has all you need for a perfect escape.
 The mirrored closet reflects the woods outside and tucks away your luggage.
 A hidden beverage nook stores multiple caffeine options.
 The cabins include a mini fridge, luxe linens, and outdoor furniture to enjoy on the deck.
 Bring your pets for an additional $50 per night.